darnrain/Lemon-Drop-Hi-Res-audio-source-code/README.md

 ### How did you find this True Native Mode code?
 If your curious on how I found the True Native Mode code, I will show you.
 Someone left about 0.5% of the code in the original mixer_paths_tasha.xml file for the Lgv20.
 Go to line number 278 through 287 you will see the 0.5% of the True Native Mode code that I found.
 As you can see, INI1 HPHL, INI2 HPHR, INI7 SPKRL, INI8 SPKRR, INI3 LO1, INI4 LO2, INI5 LO3, INI6 LO4, lines of code are partially there, the absolute perfect base starting point for me, to recreate the True Native Mode code.
 LO1 even started with INI3 that gave me my first clue.
 The other 99.5% I made with my own hands, all by myself.
 With trial and error and logic and my advanced Linux computer skills, if the code does not exist, make it yourself.
 No external resource was utilized, to my knowledge a resource of this nature absolutely does not exist.
 If you want to confirm that this original mixer_paths_tasha.xml is authentic, I will give you the link to the Lgv20 rom that has this 0.5% True Native Mode code.<br> https://androidfilehost.com/?fid=1322778262904012823

-Update: I think I may have just found the missing piece to the puzzle.
+Update: I found the missing piece to the puzzle.
 Look in the original mixer_paths_tasha.xml. on line number: 549 - 552.
 That's so odd, it's almost like someone left bread crumbs deliberately for me to follow.<br>

 ### Why did you attempt to transform the Lgv20 into a Hi-Res Music Player?
 There are two reasons as to why:<br>